10 Park Sites With Incredible Archeology

-Like time capsules, archaeological sites and artifacts are buried and untouched for many years, giving us clues as to how ancient cultures lived.
+Similar to time capsules, archaeological sites and artifacts are buried and untouched for many years.
+These give us clues as to how ancient cultures lived before us.
 Experience the past, present, and future all at once by visiting one of these national park sites with amazing archaeological features.

 This earthwork ceremonial site is possibly the largest in North America.
 Now a nearly forgotten culture, Poverty Point at its peak 3,000 years ago was part of an enormous trading network that stretched for hundreds of miles across the continent.
 It was – and is – also an engineering marvel, the product of five million hours of labor.